 Rather than building separate tools for separate types of cybersecurity attacks or targets, the Stellar Cyber team created a single-license Open XDR platform that includes tightly integrated natively supported capabilities.
 Just as customers expect smartphones to integrate dozens of apps under one interface, they expect applications that function together in the workplace under a single dashboard that helps them work more efficiently—breaking through the siloed tools they worked with in the past.

 To drive SOC performance, Stellar Cyber’s Open XDR system leverages both unsupervised and supervised machine learning, including deep learning for many advanced analytics such as network traffic security (NTA), user and entity behavior analysis (UEBA) and endpoint analysis (EBA).
 Different machine learning models are used to address different use cases.

 Today, our three teams (security research, data science and machine learning) work closely together to solve each use case.
 For example, deep learning is used for DNS-related cybersecurity detections such as DGA and DNS tunneling.
 Time Series Analysis is used for many NTA anomaly detections.
 Graph ML is used for many UBA detections such as impossible user travel.
 Our machine learning is explainable with evidence.

-To date, the Stellar Cyber platform is the only Open XDR cybersecurity platform that incorporates more than 20 applications and makes them available through a single, intuitive interface.
-We believe that tightly integrated native capabilities, the ability to process data inputs from all existing security tools, and AI-driven responses to correlated detections are the future of cybersecurity and network security.
+To date, the Stellar Cyber platform is the only Open XDR security operations platform.
+We believe that tightly integrated native capabilities, the ability to process data inputs from all existing security tools, and AI-driven responses to correlate detections are the future of cybersecurity and network security.